Melasmar-711/Turtlebot3_DEBI_challenge/readme.md

 ## opening the turtlebot3 in gazebo

 1) you need to export the model you are going to use first. i will export it permenantly in the .bashrc using `echo "export TURTLEBOT3_MODEL=waffle_pi">> ~/.bashrc`
-2) launch the turtlebot in your world but for now we will launch it in a premade world in the package using `roslaunch turtlebot3_gazebo turtlebot3_world.launch model:=waffle_pi`
+2) launch the turtlebot in your world but for now we will launch it in a premade world in the package using `roslaunch debi test.launch`